15532th/avtdl/PLUGINS.md

 #####
 * `update_interval`: how often monitored file should be checked, in seconds.
 Default value is `60`.
 * `encoding`: encoding used to open monitored file.
 If not specified default system-wide encoding is used.
 Not required.
 * `split_lines`: if true, each line of the file will create a separate record.
-Otherwise a single record will be generated with entire file content.
+Otherwise, a single record will be generated with entire file content.
 Default value is `false`.

 #### Produced records types: